awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

     s3.amazonaws.com
     ```

-     You can use this client to create a bucket in any AWS Region\.
+     You can use this client to create a bucket in any AWS Region that was launched until March 20, 2019\.
+To create a bucket in Regions that were launched after March 20, 2019, you must create a client specific to the Region in which you want to create the bucket\.
+For more information about enabling or disabling an AWS Region, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.

     In your create bucket request:
     + If you don’t specify a Region, Amazon S3 creates the bucket in the US East \(N\.
 Virginia\) Region\.
     + If you specify an AWS Region, Amazon S3 creates the bucket in the specified Region\.
   +  If you create a client by specifying any other AWS Region, each of these Regions maps to the Region\-specific endpoint:

     ```
-    s3-<region>.amazonaws.com
+    s3.<region>.amazonaws.com
     ```

-    For example, if you create a client by specifying the eu\-west\-1 Region, it maps to the following region\-specific endpoint:
+    For example, if you create a client by specifying the eu\-west\-1 Region, it maps to the following Region\-specific endpoint:

     ```
-    s3-eu-west-1.amazonaws.com
+    s3.eu-west-1.amazonaws.com
     ```

     In this case, you can use the client to create a bucket only in the eu\-west\-1 Region\.
 Amazon S3 returns an error if you specify any other Region in your request to create a bucket\.